Delahaye: Ownership and administration

+From its incorporation, Delahaye remained a private, entirely family-owned company, until it closed its doors for the last time, on December 31, 1954.

-Emile Delahaye, a successful Tours foundry and machine works owner, built his first car in 1894.
+Emile Delahaye, a successful Tours foundry and machine-works owner, built his first car in 1894.
 By 1898, the demand required that he expand facilities and obtain investment capital.
 Emile Delahaye agreed to partner equally with coppersmith business owners and brothers-in-law, Leon Desmarais and George Morane.
 The arrangement was duly incorporated in 1898, and car assembly was moved to the vacant Paris factory owned by the incoming partners.
 When Delahaye retired in 1901, from failing health, he sold his shares to his partners, with Desmarais purchasing more, thus gaining a majority.
 As the Desmarais and Morane families were connected by marriage, Delahaye was a family-owned business, from 1901 until its takeover by Hotchkiss in 1954.
+Delahaye was the minority partner.
 The board of directors was composed of the shareholders, plus their appointed manager of operations, Charles Weiffenbach, as chief executive officer.

-Emile Delahaye had been the company's president, its sole engineer, and the administrator, until his retirement.
-In 1898, Delahaye hired Weiffenbach as his managerial assistant; and, Amédée Varlet as the company's design engineer.
-Both men were qualified mechanical engineers, with differing talents, and both stayed with the company for their entire career.
-Weiffenbach became the operations manager in 1906, while Varlet focused on technical engineering advancements and technical manufacturing advances.
-In 1932, 42-year-old Jean Francois was hired as chief design-engineer.
-Amadee Varlet was promoted to head up the new drawing office, and set up and manage the new racing department, assisted by much younger engineer Jean Francois.
+Emile Delahaye had been the company's president, its sole engineer, and the administrator, until his retirement in 1901.
+In 1898, Delahaye hired Charles Weiffenbach as his managerial assistant; and, Amédée Varlet as the design-engineer.
+Both men were qualified mechanical engineers, with differing talents, and both stayed with the company for their entire working career.
+Weiffenbach became the operations manager in 1906, while Varlet focused on technical engineering and manufacturing advances.
+In 1932, 42-year-old Jean François was hired as chief design-engineer.
+Amadee Varlet was over eighty by then, and past his creative prime, but his earned respect caused him to be promoted to head up the new drawing office, and set up and manage the new racing department, assisted by much younger engineer Jean François.

 Pierre Peigney, a family relative, was the president, but his was more a formal role, since it was Charles Weiffenbach who had been mandated by the partners to run the company, literally single-handedly.

 This he did, including after orchestrating the merger in 1954 with Hotchkiss, a prime competitor.
 President Peigney signed for Delahaye, and president Richard signed for Hotchkiss.
-Delahaye was the minority partner, but neither company had the strength and resources to avoid being absorbed by the gigantic Brandt group of companies.
-Delahaye was wound down on 31 December 1954, to vanish into extinction.
+Neither company had the strength and resources to avoid being absorbed by the gigantic Brandt group of companies.
+Delahaye vanished into extinction in late 1954.